cuplv/hopper/README.md

 (1) Download [Droidel](https://github.com/cuplv/droidel) and follow the installation instructions.
 Publish Droidel to your local Maven repository by running `sbt publishLocal` in the droidel/ directory.

+(2) Download [Z3](https://github.com/Z3Prover/z3), compile the Java bindings, and copy the produced .dylib (OSX), *.so (Linux) .jar files to droidel/lib:

+  git clone https://github.com/Z3Prover/z3.git; cd z3
+  python scripts/mk_make.py --java; cd build make cp *.jar ../.. cp *.dylib ../.. || cp *.so ../..

-(2) Download Z3 to hopper/lib and follow the [instructions](http://leodemoura.github.io/blog/2012/12/10/z3-for-java.html) for building the Java bindings of Z3.
+to hopper/lib and follow the [instructions](http://leodemoura.github.io/blog/2012/12/10/z3-for-java.html) for building the Java bindings of Z3.
 Copy z3/build/com.microsoft.z3.jar, libz3.dylib and libz3java.dylib (OSX) or libz3.so and libz3java.so (Linux) to hopper/lib.

 (3) Build Hopper with `sbt compile` and run with `./hopper.sh`.